-In this series of mini-blogs I will offer tips on how to make the most from your tweets.
+In this series of blog posts I will offer tips on how to make the most from your tweets.

 I’ve written before about how best to use Twitter and how Twitter is ideal for building communities and engaging with others.
 But it still surprises me how many regular Twitterati still don’t know how to get the best out of Twitter.

-If you like someone’s tweet then don’t just favourite it, retweet it!
+If you like someone’s tweet then don’t simply like it, retweet it!
 It’s what makes the Twitter world go round and ensures that things you like reach a wider audience.
 And remember, the more you retweet others, the more they are likely to retweet you.

-By all means use favourite as a ‘like’ as well as a retweet, but use the favourite button to acknowledge personal mentions such as an #FF or a tweet from someone simply offering you a suggestion or advice which is personal to you and not for wider consumption.
+By all means like as well as a retweet, but use the like button to acknowledge personal mentions such as an #FF or a tweet from someone simply offering you a suggestion or advice which is personal to you and not for wider consumption.

 A hashtag can increase engagement by up to 55%